Train Advise Assist Command – East: From February 2014

 In January 2014, the Combined Joint Task Force consisted of 8 coalition bases and 5 assistance platforms.
 The units assigned to the command were two U.S. Security Force Assistance Brigades, one U.S. Combat Aviation Brigade, one Polish Armored Cavalry Brigade and the Korean Provincial Reconstruction Team.
-The Coalition Forces that operate within RC-East were from Poland, South Korea, Czech Republic, Jordan, the Ukraine, Canada, Australia and the United Kingdom.
+The Coalition Forces that operate within RC-East were from Poland, South Korea, Czech Republic, Jordan, Ukraine, Canada, Australia and the United Kingdom.

 Combined Joint Task Force – 10 was the operational headquarters.
 CJTF-10 was commanded by Maj.
 Gen. Stephen J. Townsend of the 10th Mountain Division (Light Infantry), based at Fort Drum, New York.
 Karen Decker was the Senior Civilian Representative for CJTF-10, serving as the U.S. Government's lead proponent for sub-national governance, stabilization and civilian-military integration at the regional level.

 CJTF 10 inactivated and held an end of mission ceremony for Regional Command East on November 4, 2014.